nucypher/nucypher/docs/source/staking/stake_initialization.rst

     (nucypher)$ nucypher stake init-stakeholder --signer <SIGNER URI> --provider <PROVIDER>

-.. note:: If you are using NuCypher's Rinkeby testnet, passing the network name is rquired ``--network ibex``.
+.. note:: If you are using NuCypher's Rinkeby testnet, passing the network name is required ``--network ibex``.

 4. Create a new stake